Which small dog is perfect for you?

 The Yorkie is a terrier – so he’s spunky, energetic, inquisitive and bright.
-And terriers tend to bark a lot … and can even be aggressive.
+Terriers tend to bark a lot … and can even be aggressive.

 The Yorkie’s playful energy and curiosity make him a lively, amusing companion.
-Yorkies are extremely loyal, and often playing “the big dog in a little dog’s body.”
+Yorkies are extremely loyal and often play “the big dog in a little dog’s body.”

 Yorkshire Terriers are a relatively new breed, developed in the mid-1800s as ratters in Victorian England.
-Once upper class ladies saw the cute Yorkshire Terrier (much larger then), the dog became a favourite of the wealthy class and the Yorkie’s popularity has never slowed down since.
+Once upper-class ladies saw the cute Yorkshire Terrier (much larger than), the dog became a favourite of the wealthy class, and the Yorkie’s popularity has never slowed since.

 Maltese dogs, one of the oldest breeds known to mankind, were always meant to be lap-dogs… so they are gentle, very loving and loyal.
 They had no other job or purpose than to cuddle.

 It’s believed that the famous philosopher Aristotle had a Maltese, around the year 330 BC!

 The Maltese temperament is calm, very affectionate and easy-going, although Maltese will bark when someone unknown comes to the door.

 They’re fiercely protective of their owners and take on a big-dog guard role at times.